 2. Cut down on meat, make more veggies

-Most meals, especially dinners, focus around meat as the main protein.
-However, meat is expensive, especially red meat.
-So to cut down on costs, eat less meat per meal.
-To get your filling protein quota, rely more on beans, nuts, and eggs.
-These options are just as healthy for you, will fill you up because they are also protein-filled foods, and cost less.
+Most meals, especially dinners, focus on meat as the main source of protein.
+But meat's expensive—especially red meat.
+To cut down on costs, eat less meat per meal.
+To get your protein quota, rely more on beans, nuts, and eggs.
+These options offer a bevy of health benefits and fill you up (research found beans are actually more filling than meat).
+Shop around for more cheap, protein-filled foods.

 Put a greater emphasis on in-season fruits and vegetables, too.
 You can shop fresh produce when it's on sale or opt for frozen products.
 Because these foods are processed right after they’ve been harvested, most of the nutrients have been preserved.
 Plus, they tend to be cheaper.
 Check out which fruits and vegetables are in season by visiting fruitsandveggiesmorematters.org.